STARS AND SOIL: CHAPTER THREE

 CHAPTER THREE

-AFTER LEAVING THE SHORES OF THE VEIL, the Ástfríður only wore her ahnhörn on their wedding day.
+After leaving the shores of the Veil, the Ástfríður only wore her ahnhörn on their wedding day.
 Otherwise, she kept it in a small box, tucked in the back of a closet.
 It might seem crass to treat such a treasure that way.
-Half-forgotten, gathering dust, mingling with old coats, brooms, and dustpans, the etcetera that one might collect over the years.
+Half-forgotten, gathering dust, mingling with old coats, brooms and dustpans, the etcetera that one might collect over the years.
 It was moot; one could tell she was Ástfríður even without it.
-Her eyes too round, almost too large.
-Her nose softer, her chin sharper and her mouth smaller.
-Not just variations you might find in humans.
-The sun reflected off of her amber skin in rainbows, glimmers, and flashes even from a distance.
+Her eyes were too round, almost too large.
+Her nose was softer, her chin sharper and her mouth smaller.
+The sun reflected off of her amber skin in rainbows, glimmers and flashes even from a distance.
 There was no mistaking her.
 She had boarded a pirate ship that was returning to Fayn.
+She expressed her desire to see more of the world to the captain and joined their crew.
+For some years, she accompanied this ship, and then joined the crew of another for several more years, partaking in the undiplomatic negotiations just as much as in the drinking.
+Until she met Caitlin.

-The Ástfríður approached Caitlin she had finished her transactions with the captain.
-“I was told that you were the person I should speak to here.”
-The Ástfríður smiled slyly.
-“I’m afraid to admit it, but I am a little new to this town.”
+The Ástfríður approached Caitlin as she finished her transactions with the captain.
+“They said you were the one to speak to… To be honest, I’m new to this town.”

 Caitlin stepped back a little, mouth falling open.
 “I…” She wanted to come up with something witty.
 Later, of course, a thousand flirty replies would come to her.
 But for now, Caitlin was speechless.
-“Yes, I am the one who mostly runs the shipping and trading around here.
+“Yes, I am the one who runs the shipping and trading around here.
 How can I help you?”

-Maria nodded in greeting to Caitlin before taking another round of drinks to a table full of regulars, the crew of the Red Sword.
-They weren’t the most boisterous of the regular crews who came about, but they were often not too far behind.
-The Ástfríður looked them up and down, almost imperceptible, but skilled merchants and business people were often good at discerning these sorts of things; haggling was an art.
-Caitlin leads the Ástfríður to a table in a corner to wait for Mary to come back around.
+Maria nodded in greeting to Caitlin before taking another round of drinks to a table full of regulars; the crew of the Red Sword.
+They weren’t the most boisterous of the pirates who came and went, but they were not far behind.
+The Ástfríður looked them up and down, almost imperceptible, but skilled merchants and business people were often excellent at discerning these sorts of things; haggling was an art.
+Caitlin led the Ástfríður to a table in a corner to wait for Maria to come back around.
+“So are you the…” the Ástfríður paused.
+“The mayor?
+Executive?
+Lord?”

 “They are lucky to have you.
 And this is what you want to do?”